OConnor-Lab-UBC/whippo_2015/analyses/README.md

 ### Data files to use: (summary of all data files below)
-rawcomm.csv  # master data file with species abundances at each site. site.info.csv # meadow area, order, distance from fresh water
+rawcomm.csv  # master data file with species abundances at each site. site.info.csv # meadow area, order, distance from fresh water grazertraits.csv # information about which species are grazers.

 ### Code files to use:
+Whippo diversity analysis master.R starts with rawcomm data and plots basic diversity estimates from each plot for each meadow.

 ### data files - summary